-The Kennedy Krieger Institute Pediatric Physical Therapy Residency Program is an American Board of Physical Therapy Residency and Fellowship Education accredited program.
-Our program is designed to offer licensed physical therapists the opportunity to obtain post-graduate, pediatric clinical specialty training in a supportive and structured environment.
+The Kennedy Krieger Institute Pediatric Physical Therapy Residency Program has been accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) since 2016.
+Our program offers licensed physical therapists the opportunity to obtain post-doctoral, pediatric clinical specialty training in a supportive and structured environment.
 Kennedy Krieger Institute has partnered with The University of Maryland Medical System’s Children’s Hospital and The University of Maryland Baltimore School of Medicine’s Department of Physical Therapy and Rehabilitation Sciences to create this exciting opportunity.
+Supported by an affiliation between Kennedy Krieger Institute and Johns Hopkins University School of Medicine, our physical therapy residents will be full-time trainees of the Kennedy Krieger Institute and will also be considered a Johns Hopkins University School of Medicine post-doctoral research fellow.

-The residency program provides broad clinical exposure with 1:1 clinical mentorship in a variety of pediatric practice settings.
-Through mentorship, didactic training, and reflective and evidence-based learning opportunities, residents develop advanced clinical reasoning skills in patient/client management.
+The residency program provides broad clinical exposure with 1:1 clinical mentorship in a variety of pediatric practice settings, including early intervention, schools, inpatient rehab, outpatient, multidisciplinary outpatient clinics, and acute care.
+Through regular skilled mentorship, a robust didactic curriculum, and reflective and evidence-based learning opportunities, residents develop advanced clinical reasoning skills in patient/client management.
 Residents also participate in numerous teaching activities and a year-long evidence-based project.
 Throughout the residency program, participants become prepared to sit for the pediatric specialist certification exam.
+Additionally, our residents are trainees in the Kennedy Krieger Institute Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program, a multi-disciplinary training program aimed at improving health outcomes for people with or who are at risk for developing neurodevelopmental disabilities.
+By participating in the LEND program and other aspects of the residency program, residents gain valuable perspectives on the lived experiences of our patients and families, advanced advocacy skills, and strengths in providing culturally-sensitive care, all of which will enable them to become leaders in the field of pediatric physical therapy.

 Mission